trygvea/react-redux-starter/README.md

 Now, we modularize the app a bit to enable it to grow.
 Some refactorings may seem a bit premature at the moment, but we will need this structure soon.

+## Step 5: Keep state when hot reloading
+Try to increment counter and then change for instance the hello header.
+The app reloads without losing state!

 ## Next step: Keep state when hot reloading